Incident Name: Loop Fire, Angeles National Forest

 Carl J Shilcutt, 26 (died 11/6)

 Stephen White, 18

 On November 1, 1966, the El Cariso Hotshots, a U.S. Forest Service Interregional Wildland Firefighting Crew, was trapped by flames as they worked on a steep hillside in Pacioma Canyon on the Angeles National Forest.
 An unanticipated upslope wind came up in afternoon and a spot fire was fanned and funnled up the steep canyon.
 The crew was cutting handline downhill and part of the crew was unable to reach safety in the few seconds they had.
 Ten members of the crew died on the Loop Fire that day.
 Another two members died from burn injuries in the following days.
 Most of the 19 El Cariso crew members who survived were critically burned and remained hospitalized for some time.
-The Downhill Indirect Checklist resulted, in part, from lives lost on this fire.
+The Downhill Indirect Checklist, improved firefighting equipment and better fire behavior training resulted, in part, from lives lost on this fire.

 (Four US Marines were also killed on a nearby Camp Pendleton fire on the same day.)

 El Cariso Hotshot Crews 1 and 2 in October, 1966; crew photos with identification compliments of the El Cariso Hotshot crew website.

 Crew 1, October 1966

 Left to Right, Back: Joel Hill, Steve White, Jay Shilcutt, Steve Bowman, John Verdugo, Bob Chounard

 Middle: Dan Moore, Rodney Seewald, Bill Waller, Andy Silkwood, Jim Reichard, Jim Mooreland

 Front: Ed Cosgrove, Jim Brown, John Moore